taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - SQL pocket guide by Jonathan Gennick
 - The art of SQL by Stéphane Faroult

+For NoSQL

+- NoSQL for Mere Mortals by Dan Sullivan
+- Professional NoSQL by Shashank Tiwari
+- Seven Databases in Seven Weeks by Luc Perkins, Eric Redmond

 Some More

 - SQL Antipatterns: Avoiding the Pitfalls of Database Programming (2010) by Bill Karwin